Get E-Book

 For TCP through node:net, Node does not expose general-purpose setRecvBufferSize() or setSendBufferSize() methods on net.Socket.
 You mostly observe pressure through stream behavior and OS tools.
 Native addons or platform-specific setup can change more, but that leaves the stable Node API path.

-Larger receive buffers can absorb bursts before the application reads.
+A larger receive buffer can absorb short bursts before the application reads.
 For UDP, that can reduce packet drops when JavaScript falls behind briefly.
-It also increases per-socket memory that the kernel may reserve or grow toward.
+It also increases per-socket kernel memory that the OS may reserve or grow toward.
 With many sockets, that becomes real memory pressure.

-Larger send buffers can let the local process hand more bytes to the kernel before backpressure reaches JavaScript.
-That can improve throughput on high-latency paths when the transport can keep enough data in flight.
+A larger send buffer lets the local process hand more bytes to the kernel before backpressure reaches JavaScript.
+That can improve throughput on high-latency paths when the transport needs enough data in flight.
 It can also hide downstream slowness longer.
 More bytes sit below your application, and cancellation or failure has more queued data to discard.

 const ok = socket.write(Buffer.alloc(64 * 1024));